-There are a number of free American Sign Language (ASL) programs and videos available on the internet, designed to help you start to learn sign language online in no time at all.
-The Internet offers several advantages when it comes to learning sign language.
-Multimedia learning, or e-learning, is all the rage nowadays.
+There are a number of free American Sign Language (ASL) programs and videos available on the internet, designed to help you start learning sign language online quickly.
+The internet offers several advantages when it comes to learning sign language, such as multimedia learning or e-learning, which is becoming increasingly popular.

 Benefits of Learning Sign Language Online

 Although responsive interaction with family members is still the best way to teach you and your children how to sign, there are some benefits to learning ASL online:

 - You can learn ASL at your own pace.

 - Distance learning allows you to be flexible in both your schedule and location.

 - Online learning is more cost-effective than traditional learning because of the reduced overhead costs